adelphe/DataEngineeringTips/README.md

 ## Serverless

+### Lambda function

-### we will create a Lambda function that is automatically triggered when a new file is uploaded to a specific S3 location.
+we will create a Lambda function that is automatically triggered when a new file is uploaded to a specific S3 location.

+### Azure Blob Storage

-### we will create an azure function that is automatically triggered when a new file is uploaded to a specific Azure Blob Storage location.
+we will create an azure function that is automatically triggered when a new file is uploaded to a specific Azure Blob Storage location.

 ## Data Architecture